h-octocat/BaseballDB/README.md

 Get the full story at henryks.net

 ## Features
+- Add cards with name, team, and price fields and an image
+- Search your cards by exact name
+- Delete your cards
+- View all of your cards
+- User account system with secure hashes and salts

 ## Setup
 If you want to install BaseballDB on your machine, you are going to need node and postgres.
 You can install node at [nodejs.org](https://nodejs.org/en/download) and postgres at [postgres.org](https://www.postgresql.org/download/).